AFC Uttara: Match-fixing allegations and promotion

 In preparation for the 2021–22 Bangladesh Championship League, the club appointed former Bangladesh national team forward Saifur Rahman Moni, as the head coach.
-Although the club were given direct entry to the secon-tier due to their facilities, it was later reported that the club house had inhumane living standards, with 15 and 14 in two rooms, used to accommodate 25 players.
-Azampur's inaugural match in the BCL, ended with a 3–0 victory over Wari Club.
+Although the club were given direct entry to the second-tier due to their facilities, it was later reported that the club house had inhumane living standards, with 15 and 14 beds in two rooms, used to accommodate 25 players.
+Azampur's inaugural match in the BCL, ended with a 3–0 victory over Kawran Bazar PS.

 On 27 March 2022, Saifur Rahman Moni resigned from head coach duty, and imposed match-fixing allegations against the club.
 Moni stated that his last two games with the club, against Uttara FC (1–2) and Farashganj SC (3–1) were predetermined.
 After the allegations were made public, a player anonymously interviewed by Prothom Alo, admitted to the game being fixed, while Muktijoddha SKC midfielder Salahuddin Rubel, was also rumored to be involved.
-The club's players also accused Salahuddin Rubel of entering the clubhouse without permission.
+The club's players also accused Salahuddin Rubel of entering the clubhouse frequently without permission.
+When questioned about his frequent visits, Salahuddin stated that he had been asked to take care of club activities by the club president, Saidur Rahman Manik.

 Amdist the allegations Monowar Hossain Moyna, who was appointed from matchday nine of the league season, guided the club to promotion to the Bangladesh Premier League.
-After almost 5 months of investigating, the Bangladesh Football Federation concluded that the club had not taken part in any fixed matches, thus allowing them entry into the 2022–23 Bangladesh Premier League.
+After almost 5 months of investigating, the Bangladesh Football Federation concluded that the club had not taken part in any fixed matches, thus allowing them entry to the 2022–23 Bangladesh Premier League.